This image depicts success in retail KPIs

 However, good customer experience can also impact many aspects of the business performance for a retailer, so you may also want to explore metrics such as:

-- Efficiency: are we reducing the time from when an order is placed to when it is delivered?
+• Efficiency: Are we reducing the time from when an order is placed to when it is delivered?
 How quickly is inventory being replaced?
-Are we improving order accuracy so there are fewer errors that need correction?
+Are we improving order accuracy so that there are fewer errors that need correction?

-- Costs: are we reducing operational cost thanks to the outsourcing strategy?
-Has this impacted on the cost to do business associated with each order?
+• Costs: Are we reducing operational costs thanks to the outsourcing strategy?
+Has this impacted the cost to do business associated with each order?
 Is the CX outsourcing reflecting a positive return on investment?

-- Customer Behavior: is an improved level of CX changing customer behavior such as reducing churn or increasing the number of repeat customers?
+• Customer Behaviour: Is an improved level of CX changing customer behavior, such as reducing churn or increasing the number of repeat customers?
 Are we retaining more customers and therefore increasing loyalty or even advocacy, where the customer is so satisfied they are promoting our business on their social channels?

 These are just a few important metrics to consider when building a CX partnership for retail.
 Many more could be considered, such as quality, employee performance, risk management, innovation, and the use of technology.
 To explore every retail metric, you would probably need a book!